Ewager1/Horiseon-Refactor/README.md

 - Proper tags are important for SEO and accessibility and should be used instead of div tags for webpages.
 - Scout Rule: Always test links and check other people's work to make improvements in possible.
-- Code redundancy are common, and there's always ways to make it shorter/cleaner.
+- Code redundancy are common, and there's always ways to make it shorter\cleaner.